How to Start a Sole Proprietorship in Nevada

 When someone searches your business name, you want the best chance possible of showing up first on Google.
 Having the website domain that exactly matches your business name will go a long way to making that as likely as possible, even if you don’t plan on building a website.
 It’s highly recommended so no one else can register that domain name.
 Considering that it costs around $10 per year for a domain name is almost a no-brainer.

-Once you have determined the business name you want to use and verified that it’s available, you’ll want to get a Nevada Fictitious Firm Name (sometimes referred to as a DBA).
+Once you have determined the business name you want to use and verified that it’s available, you’ll want to get a Nevada Fictitious Firm Name (DBA).
 For sole proprietorships, if you operate under a name that does not include your personal name, you’ll need to have a Fictitious Firm Name.
 Your Fictitious Firm Name can also allow you to brand different products and service lines.

 In Nevada, Fictitious Firm Name filings are managed and issued at the county level.
 To complete your filing, you’ll need to complete the application and submit it with the $20 or $25 (price varies by county) filing fee to the county clerk’s office.
 To complete a Nevada Fictitious Firm Name filing, you’ll need to provide the following information: